cogniteev/backache/README.md

 $ tox
 ```

-The test-suite requires MongoDB 2.6 and Redis with Sentinel to be up
+The test-suite requires MongoDB 2.6 and Redis to be up and running.
-and running.

 # License